microsoft/qsharp/katas/content/single_qubit_gates/index.md

 **What you should know to start working on this kata:**

 - Basic knowledge of linear algebra
-- The concept of qubit.
-If you need a refresher, you can check out "The Qubit" kata preceding this one.
+- The concept of qubit

+If you need a refresher on these topics, you can check out the previous katas.

 @[section]({
     "id": "single_qubit_gates__basics",